-The UN-Business partnership gateway was designed to support and facilitate collaboration between the United Nations and the private sector.
-The site provides a wealth of inspiration/information and a useful matching function designed to better link UN needs with the resources of businesses around the world.
+The UN-Business Partnership Hub (business.un.org) supports and facilitates collaboration between the UN and the private sector.
+The site provides a wealth of inspiration/information and matches UN needs with the resources of businesses around the world.
 Companies and UN organizations alike can use the site to describe their partnership interests and begin the partnership exploration process.

 The Secretary-General convenes the Private Sector Forum on an annual basis on the occasion of the General Assembly debate so the voice of the private sector can contribute to inter-governmental negotiations on key topic areas.
 As the primary UN platform for business leaders and public policy makers, the Forum was designed to inspire further individual and collective commitments by business.